ISO/IEC 9995: Levels (“unshifted” “shifted”, “AltGr”)

 The characters which can be input by the keys in the alphanumeric section usually are organized in levels.
 For two-cased scripts like Latin, the basic level (“Level 1”) contains lower-case letters, while the “Level 2” contains capital letters (therefore, these levels are usually called “unshifted” and “shifted”).
 For characters which are not letters (like punctuation marks), no rules are given regarding their distribution among the levels.
 While digits are commonly in Level 1, there are exceptions (e.g. the French keyboard layout).

 The standard allows for a third level (but not for more than three levels).
 Usually (but not mandatory by the standard), characters in such a level are selected by the means of an AltGr key.

 Groups

-If the organization into three levels is not sufficient to accommodate all characters to be contained in a specific layout, then “groups” may be defined which then constitute a higher hierarchical unit than levels.
-Thus, each such group usually is subdivided into (up to three) levels.
-Common examples are layouts allowing the input of characters of different scripts, like e.g. the Japanese keyboard layout (where the kana constitute the second group).
-Other examples are recent standardizations which allow the input of considerably more characters than their preceding editions (to overcome the historic limits of mechanical typewriters), like the Canadian Québec layout or the recently (2012) standardized German T2 layout.
+If the organization into three levels is not sufficient to accommodate all characters to be contained in a specific layout, then "groups" may be defined, which then constitute a higher hierarchical unit than levels.
+Thus, each such group is usually subdivided into up to three levels.
+Common examples are layouts allowing the input of characters of different scripts.
+On the Japanese keyboard layout, the kana constitutes the second group.
+The Canadian Québec layout (1992) and the German T2 layout (2012) allow the input of considerably more characters than their preceding editions, to overcome the historic limits of mechanical typewriters.